 Several years ago when I was attending Fuller Seminary in Pasadena, California, I was chatting with Dr. Colin Brown (Editor of Dictionary of New Testament Theology) in his office.
 I asked him if Dispensationalism as a Biblical system of Hermeneutics was very prominent in England.
 Dr. Brown is originally from England and England was the motherland of Dispensationalism.
 He told me that it had been a strong influence until about fifty years ago, but not now.
 He also shared that the first Bible to which he was introduced was the Scofield Reference Bible (SRB).
 The sale of that Bible in America is the foundational reason for the rise of Dispensational Theology.
 Here is the story in brief.

-Cyrus Ingerson Scofield was born August 19, 1843, in Lenawee County, Michigan.
+Cyrus Ingerson Scofield was born on August 19, 1843, in Lenawee County, Michigan.
 While he was a young boy, his family moved to Tennessee.
 Scofield enlisted in the Confederacy in his teens and served with distinction.
-When the war ended, he studied law and was admitted to practicing Law in Kansas.
+When the war ended, he studied law and was admitted to practicing law in Kansas.
 He became involved in politics and served in the state legislature and was appointed the United States Attorney for Kansas by President Grant.

 His family were members of the Protestant Episcopal Church.
 Scofield did not become a believer until he was thirty-seven (37) years old.
 One day in his law office a friend asked him why he wasn’t a Christian.
 This led Scofield to commit himself to Christ in 1879.
 Upon his conversion, he became deeply interested in the study of Scripture.
 He soon met Dr. James H. Brookes, Pastor of Washington and Compton Avenue Presbyterian Church in St. Louis.
 It was under the guidance of Dr. Brookes that Scofield studied Scripture.
 While being taught by Dr. Brookes, he worked at the Y.M.C.A. for three years until 1882.

 In 1882, he was invited to become Pastor of First Congregational Church of Dallas, Texas.
 There were only twelve members—eleven women and one man.
 It was there that he was ordained into the ministry.
 He stayed there until 1895.
 The membership of his church grew to 551 members.
 During this time of pastoring, he wrote his first book entitled Rightly Dividing the Word of Truth.
 This book grew out of a weekly Bible class and contains, in a concise form, what he would later systematize into a reference Bible.
-In this pastorate, he also began Scofield Correspondence Course.
+In this pastorate, he also began the Scofield Correspondence Course.

 At the insistence of D.L.
 Moody, Scofield became Pastor of Northfield Massachusetts Congregational Church and President of Northfield Bible Training School.
 Here he completed his correspondence course.
 In 1902, he returned to the church in Dallas for one year as pastor.